 As part of its COVID-19 economic package the Federal Government made changes to the Social Security system to temporarily waive the Liquid Assets Waiting Period (LAWP).
 This is the waiting period before you can receive payments such as JobSeeker, youth allowance, Austudy and sickness allowance.
 The LAWP is a period of between 1 and 13 weeks that you may have to wait depending on your level of liquid assets, such as cash in the bank.

-The Government has waived the LAWP from 25 March until 24 September so people can access benefits quickly.
-If you currently receive benefits, the waiting period will not resume after the 24 September.
+The Government waived the LAWP from 25 March until 24 September so people can access benefits quickly.
+If you already receive benefits, the waiting period does not resume after the 24 September.

-However, unless the Government makes further changes, after 24 September new applicants for the social security payments , including new JobSeeker applicants, are likely to be required to serve a waiting period of between 1 and 13 weeks prior to receiving social security payments.
+However, from 25 September new applicants for the social security payments , including new JobSeeker applicants, are required to serve a waiting period of between 1 and 13 weeks prior to receiving social security payments.
 Money obtained from the early access to super scheme which is held by you will be included in the calculation of liquid assets which will determine the waiting period.